spacetelescope/relic/README.md

 ## What is RELIC?

 RELIC stands for "Release I Control".
 This software attempts to automatically maintain a git project's version information without the need for hardcoded values in the source code.
-It is designed primarily for hardcore build maintainers, and is best used with continuous integration services (i.e Travis-CI, etc).
+It is designed primarily for hardcore build maintainers, or for developers with rapid release cycles that cannot be bothered to constantly edit their version information.

-Unless RELIC is distributed as a git submodule within your repository, an anonymous end-user must have RELIC installed, or in their PYTHONPATH, prior to executing your project's `setup.py`.

 ## License